 The most important reason why the Edinburgh Review, Quarterly, the Fortnightly Review, Cornhill, or Athenaeum do not exist today is because the public who purchased them is no longer around.
 The alternative, however, is not in the tired continuation or uninspired variation of their format: the crowd of exhausted reviews busy with a books-in-brief or a truncated fiction chronicle or current ‘hit’ list merely caters to the industry’s mindless pace, generating mini-ideas which, like the books they’re about, exist only to be pulped.
 It is obvious that a new publication must come into existence which relies upon a specific, even if narrow group of readers who care not to have their intelligence insulted every time they turn the page.
 It must be along the lines of Charles Newman’s dreams – a publication that is independent and personal and notable for the quality of its sentences.
 But most importantly it would respond to the culture of its time by refusing to be an instance of its worst ways, dedicated, above all, to a collaboration of writer and producer and reader.
 The prospect, for instance, of the reader having a definable relationship to what he reads has only been tentatively explored.
 Imagine a reader commissioning a writer, in the same way and for the same reasons that one commissions a sculptor.
 Or a group of readers commissioning a whole issue or even a series of issues.
 The possibilities are endless.

-Today’s novel is in fact far more novel than it is commonly understood to be: it is not the novel which is dying, although it may well be the old ways of its production which are, a disjunction made particularly acute by the coincidence of this Great Publishing Crisis and the development of a new kind of fiction.
+The present issue of Granta is aspiring to illustrate that today’s novel is in fact far more novel than it is commonly understood to be: it is not the novel which is dying, although it may well be the old ways of its production which are, a disjunction made particularly acute by the coincidence of this Great Publishing Crisis and the development of a new kind of fiction.
 What it means to tell a story has, virtually unnoticed, taken on a new set of meanings, even if the most obvious and unfortunate one of them is that the story may never appear in hardback or, worse, never reach its potential readers.

 What it means to tell, to write, to narrate, to make up is changing, and it is a change significant enough to be distinguished from the aesthetic concerns which have dominated the last eighty years.
 The twentieth century – in its modernism or its postmodernism or its literature of exhaustion – has been grounded in an attitude of opposition which is too crude and too simple and too incomplete to be viable today.
 The modernist precepts of Ortega y Gasset, with its dialectical rejection of the nineteenth century, was a crucial response to an entrenched bourgeois culture which is no longer the enemy because it is no longer a presence in the same way.
 In the art dubiously and thanklessly entitled ‘postmodernist’, Ortega y Gasset’s precepts are elevated to a creed.
 But postmodernism confronts not a nineteenth-century literature but a twentieth-century art, not a bourgeois society but the unwieldy anonymous mass-marketed twentieth-century mind.
 Modernism was the careful collision of the permanent and the new; postmodernism has inevitably become the reckless collusion of the new and the useless: it smells of literary leftovers, with thoughts, like food, not quite digested.